Here is your weekend guide on things to do in Oradea, Romania. A city in Romania known for its rich multicultural

 Drink a delicious coffee at The Dripped and maybe have a late brunch to get ready for some more walking.

-That’s because next to the Unirii Square, you can find the Neolog Synagogue, a Unesco World Heritage site, and one of the largest Synagogues in the Central European region.
+That’s because next to the Unirii Square, you can find the Neolog Synagogue, one of the largest Synagogues in the Central European region.
 After visiting it and learning about its history, you’ll want to head towards the City Hall Palace.

 Across the square from the Black Eagle Palace, the City Hall Palace with its clock tower is not only another architectural gem, but it offers the possibility to climb its tower from where you can see Oradea from above, in all its beauty.

 Cross the Crisul Repede River, admire the beautiful buildings on the left-hand side, Oradea’s National Theatre, and head towards the so-called Corso, or Republicii street.

 This street will amaze even the most exigent visitors with its kilometers long line of Art Nouveau buildings and its excellent restaurants, terraces, and bars.
 Walking up the street, you’ll stumble upon the Moskovits Miksa Palace, one of the most beautiful buildings in Oradea, with its blue walls.

 Finish your day off with a delicious dinner, and don’t forget to try the iconic gulas soup at Cyrano restaurant.